 Skip to main content

-PropOps uses Docker Compose to bring up the web server, MariaDB database, and phpMyAdmin in a single command.
+PropOps Web uses Docker Compose to bring up the web server, MariaDB database, and phpMyAdmin in a single command.
 The first run automatically creates your environment file, generates encryption keys, sets up the database, and seeds a default admin account.

 Installation